 There are four primary types of attrition:

-- A Voluntary Attrition-The employee willingly leaves the company.
+- A Voluntary Attrition - The employee willingly leaves the company.

-- An involuntary attrition-The employee gets fired.
+- An Involuntary Attrition - The employee gets fired.

-- Internal attrition-where the employee moves within the company.
+- Internal Attrition - Where the employee moves within the company.

-- Demographic-specific attrition- The leaving employees consist of a specific group by gender, age, ethnicity, etc.
+- Demographic-specific Attrition - The leaving employees consist of a specific group by gender, age, ethnicity, etc.

 What your company’s attrition rate could be trying to tell you

-Your company’s attrition rate can help you run and manage your business correctly.
+Your company's attrition rate can provide insights into managing your business more effectively, particularly in retaining valuable employees and enhancing employee engagement.
 When you get a notice of exit from your employee, it is crucial to find out why.
+Employee exit interviews, opinion surveys, or a detailed letter of exit are examples of tools you can employ to determine why the employee is leaving.

-The negative impact of churn on your business productivity cannot be overemphasized, which is why it is necessary to calculate the attrition rate regularly.
 Essentially, high turnover can increase the cost of hiring, create problems with handing over, and even burn out existing staff.
 It also negatively impacts the leadership branding of an establishment.
 As a result, companies with high turnover might encounter problems when recruiting new staff.

-How to calculate attrition rate
+How to calculate attrition rate?

 Calculating the attrition rate is not rocket science.
 With a few relevant data powered by accurate records, you can just as easily run the calculation.
 Here is how!

-Formula
+Attrition Rate Formula

-For instance, you had 50 workers at the beginning of 2021 and hired 30 people as the year progressed.
 Then 40 people left the business; your number of separations is 40.
-Therefore, your total number of employees for the year is 50+30=80 employees.
+Therefore, your total number of employees for the year is 50+30 = 80 employees.
+Then, your employee attrition rate is (40/80) X 100 = 50%.

 What is a reasonable attrition rate?